-Mr. BALDWIN moved to amend Mr. Scott's
+Mr. MORTON moved to amend Mr. Wise's amendment by striking out the last sentence-"In all territory which may hereafter be ac-quired," &c.
 Debated by Messrs.
-WISE and ROBERT Y CONRAD.
-Mr. MORTON moved to amend Mr. Wise's stitute: Congress shall have power to legislate and pro-vide forms of government for the inholiants of all territories belonging to the United States, and may permit them, at such times and in such man-ner as it may by law provide, to form States and be admitted into the Unico.
-Citizens and inholi-tants of the serveral States and Territories shall have the right to take into any of the Territories persons held to service or inbor under the laws of the States or Territories whence they are re-moved, and all rights of property in such per-sons, or in their service or labor, as the same ex-ited under the laws of the State or Territory prior to such removal, shall be recognized and protected by Congress and the Territorial Gov-erment. upon the issue whether Virginia should with-draw from the Federal Government, or upon the question whether the Union men or the secessionists had best represented the people here.
+Morton and Wise, and rejected.
+The question recurred on Mr, Wise's motion to strike out, and was decided in the nega-tive-yeas 27; nays 84.
+Mr. ANBLER, of Louisa, moved to strike out the 1st section and insert the following sub-stitute: Mr. HARVIE, of Amelia, moved to further Mr. HARVIE, of Amelia, moved to further amend Mr. Scott's amendment by striking out "by the time appointed for the re-assembling of this body, and inserting in lieu thereof the words "the 1st of October next."
+In urging his amendment, Mr. HARVIE defield the gen-tleman from Augusta to go before the people upon the issue whether Virginia should with-draw from the Federal Government, or upon stitute: Congress shall have power to legislate and pro-vide forms of government for the inhabitants of all territories belonging to the United States, and may permit them, at such times and in such man-ner as it may by law provide, to form States and be admitted into the Unice.
+Citizens and inhabi-tants of the serveral States and Territories shall have the right to take into any of the Territories persons held to service or iabor under the laws of the States or Territories whence they are re-moved, and all rights of property in such per-sons, or in their service or labor, as the same ex-ited under the laws of the States of Territory prior to such removal, shall be recognized and protected by Congress and the Territorial Gov-erment. upon the issue whether Virginia should with-draw from the Federal Government, or upon the question whether the Union men or the secessionists had best represented the people here.
 He charged that the object was, by the machinery of the proposed amendments, to the the hands of the people.
 They were to be denied the privilege of voting until it was too late.
-Mr. Scorr, of Fauquier, did not propose to discuss the question as to who best represent.
+Mr. Scorr, of Fauquier, did not propose to discuss the question as to who best represent. stitute :